apache/nuttx/configs/us7032evb1/README.txt

     support an interrupt controller or otherwise cannot support APIs like up_enable_irq() and up_disable_irq().
 Should be defined.
-  CONFIG_ARCH_IRQPRIO
-    Define if the architecture suports prioritizaton of interrupts and the up_prioritize_irq() API.
-Should be defined.
   CONFIG_BOARD_LOOPSPERMSEC - for delay loops
   CONFIG_ARCH_LEDS - Use LEDs to show state.
 Unique to SH1_LCEVB1 CONFIG_RAM_SIZE - Describes the internal DRAM.